 This is a shopping guide for anyone who is new to Japanese cooking.
 With these basic pantry staples, you can pretty much cook up an amazing variety of Japanese dishes at home!

-Excited to try your hand in Japanese cooking?
+Excited to try your hand at Japanese cooking?
 It’s really easier than you think!
 First, you’ll need to learn about the basic ingredients and do some shopping.
-We’ve put together a simplified shopping list below, which includes resource links with substitutions, best places to shop, my recommended brands, etc. Some of these staples are ingredients that you probably have on hands or are familiar with.
+We’ve put together a simplified shopping list below, which includes resource links with substitutions, the best places to shop, my recommended brands, etc. Some of these staples are ingredients that you probably have on hand or are familiar with.

 I’ve categorized them based on:

 - Rice & noodles

 - Dry goods

 Once you have them stocked up, you will be ready to cook the majority of AUTHENTIC Japanese recipes that I share on Just One Cookbook!